mhadikus/winforms-controls/README.md

 - You can install the package by selecting `Restore NuGet Packages` on the solution
 - Build the solution to create the .NET assembly that contains the .NET controls
 - The assembly `WinFormsControls.dll` can be found in the `WinFormsControls\bin` directory
+- This assembly is built for `AnyCPU` and can be loaded by both 32-bit and 64-bit LabVIEW

 <h1>Simple WinForms control with a text box and a checkbox</h1>